 Normal costing is used to derive the cost of a product.
+This approach applies actual direct costs to a product, as well as a standard overhead rate.
 It includes the following components:

 - Actual cost of materials

 - Actual cost of labor

 - A standard overhead rate that is applied using the product's actual usage of whatever allocation base is being used (such as direct labor hours or machine time)

 If there is a difference between the standard overhead cost and the actual overhead cost, you can either charge the difference to the cost of goods sold (for smaller variances) or prorate the difference between the cost of goods sold and inventory.